Synchronizing a Multi-board Assembly with Altium MCAD CoDesigner

 Recognize the PCBs

-If the PCBs have been recognized, you can link the MCAD device assembly to the ECAD Multi-board Assembly by selecting the Link Multiboard command from the dropdown menu at the top of the Altium CoDesigner panel, as shown above.
-If the PCBs have not been recognized yet, use the Link Multiboard button on the Altium CoDesigner panel.
+The next step is to link the MCAD device assembly to the ECAD Multi-board Assembly.
+If the PCBs have been recognized, you do this by selecting the Link Multiboard command from the dropdown menu at the top of the Altium CoDesigner panel, as shown above.
+If the PCBs have not been recognized yet, use the Link Multiboard button on the Altium CoDesigner panel instead.

 Select the enclosure in the MCAD feature tree, then click the Enclosure button on the Altium CoDesigner ribbon.
 CoDesigner now recognizes this part/assembly as the enclosure and will indicate this in the Multiboard Definition section of the Altium CoDesigner panel.